Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 He met the kids just once.
 They were quiet and straight-laced but they seemed to positively cling to Julian, Yan, and *especially* Vemik.
 And it was clear they were awe-struck by their sister and Xiù, who in turn seemed to have recruited the whole town to their side.
 Hoeff wasn’t sure if they even knew how much real power they’d so casually used.

-That distraction aside, though...things progressed fast, and smooth.
+That distraction aside, though... things progressed fast, and smooth.
 JETS teams Two and Three blossomed under the wilderness education they received, the two Ten’Gewek learned a hell of a lot themselves, and every now and then there’d be an officer kicking around, watching things and wandering away with an impenetrable, thoughtful expression.
 God only knew what kind of thoughts and machinations were grinding away at the top.

 There was a day or two just for fun, too. *Adam vs. Yan II: the Re-Slabbening* was something Hoeff probably should have sold tickets for.
 They wrestled ‘till evening but in the end, Adam’s superior strength and endurance carried the day over Yan’s super monkey grip and his sheer unbreakable toughness.
 He valiantly fought until he could fight no more, and even then he didn’t surrender.
 It only ended when Adam had managed to lock him up in a vicious pin and literally squeezed the fight right out of him.
 Yan couldn’t breathe, Adam was merciless, and eventually, the Given-Man ran out of oxygen and went limp.
 Adam remained the undisputed King of Bros.